zllovesuki/dermail-api/database.md

 5. Add secondary index of "userId" to table "queue"
 6. Add secondary index of "accountId" to table "filters"
 7. Add secondary index of "checksum" to table "attachments"
+8. Add secondary index of "contentId" to table "attachments"

 ```javascript
 r.db('dermail').table("users").indexCreate("username")